cancerDHC/ccdhmodel/README.md

 ### Automated generation of YAML

 The CRDC-H model is currently in development on [a Google Sheet](https://docs.google.com/spreadsheets/d/1oWS7cao-fgz2MKWtyr8h2dEL9unX__0bJrWKv6mQmM4/).
-This repository contains a program in the [`./vendor/sheet2linkml`](./vendor/sheet2linkml) directory, called `sheet2linkml`, which can read the Google Sheet using the Google Drive API and generate a LinkML representation of the model.
+This repository contains a program in the [`./vendor/sheet2linkml`](./vendor/sheet2linkml) directory that can read the Google Sheet using the Google Drive API and generate a LinkML representation of the model.

 In order to run this program, you will need to create and download Google Drive client credentials.
 First, [enable the Google Drive API](https://developers.google.com/drive/api/v3/enable-drive-api).
 After the API is enabled,